SheetJS/test_files/README.md

 formula.
 It includes a pivot table as well as array formulae, inline arrays, errors, booleans, and other cell types and formula elements.

+`comments_stress_test` tests various types of comments and functions.
+The XLS version uses VBA to extract comments.

 `number_format` tests every implied format from ECMA-376 as well as every format available within the Excel 2011 UI.
 Ultimately there will be international versions to test certain features (some require an east-Asian version -- if you